aws-samples/amazon-sagemaker-secure-mlops/README.md

 See [Appendix B](#appendix-b)

 ## Multi-account model deployment workflow pre-requisites
-Multi-account model deployment requires VPC infrastructure and specific execution roles to be provisioned in the target accounts in the staging and production OUs.
-The provisioning of the infrastructure and the roles is done during the deployment of the data science environment as a part of the overall deployment process. **To enable multi-account setup you must provide the staging and production organizational unit (OUs) ids as CloudFormation parameters for the deployment.**
+Multi-account model deployment requires VPC infrastructure and specific execution roles to be provisioned in the target accounts.
+The provisioning of the infrastructure and the roles is done automatically during the deployment of the data science environment as a part of the overall deployment process. **To enable multi-account setup you must provide the staging and production organizational unit (OUs) ids OR staging and production lists as CloudFormation parameters for the deployment.**

 This diagram shows how the CloudFormation stack sets are used to deploy the needed infrastructure to the target accounts.